 The Chase Sapphire Preferred (click here) is a perfect starter card.
 With its current 60,000 bonus points, those points alone have gotten us two tickets to Hawaii, have gotten us to many countries and cities in Europe and Asia, just as an example.
 The sign up bonus alone can be worth as much as $1,000 or more in travel (based on my experience).

-– 60,000 Ultimate Rewards sign up bonus after $4,000 in spend in the first three months
+– 80,000 Ultimate Rewards sign up bonus after $4,000 in spend in the first three months (bonus subject to change without notice)

 – Points are transferable to: